gnugat/micro-framework-bundle/doc/02-compatibility.md

 ### Console

-Most console features are currently absent from `MicroFrameworkBundle`.

-#### Container Aware Command

-`FrameworkBundle` also prodives a Container Aware Command.
+`FrameworkBundle` prodives a `ContainerAwareCommand`.
 Any bundle providing commands that extend it won't be compatible with `MicroFrameworkBundle`.

-As for controllers, we should make dependencies explicit for commands.

-To make them compatible again, those commands should be converted to services.

-#### Commands as a service

-`FrameworkBundle` provides a compiler pass to register commands as a service.

-This might be supported in the future.
+We recommend to register those commands as services instead, as they will be supported in the future by `MicroFrameworkBundle`.

-#### Console Application

-`FrameworkBundle` provides a Console Application that works with the Kernel and bundles.
+Finally, `FrameworkBundle` provides its own Console `Application` that wraps the Kernel to access its registered bundles.
+This is planned to be supported.

-This might be supported in the future.

 ### Missing Dependencies